dsrvlabs/vatz/docs/design.md

 ![Vatz Project Design](https://user-images.githubusercontent.com/6308023/179885451-6d40505b-8b31-41d3-8dff-25220e00be1c.png)

-> **VATZ** is mainly designed to check the node status in real time and get the alert notification of all blockchain protocols, including metrics that doesn't supported by protocol itself.
+> **VATZ** is mainly designed to check the node status in real time and get the alert notification of all blockchain protocols, including metrics that doesn't supported by the protocol itself.
+Features for helping node operators such as automation that enable node manage orchestration and controlling VATZ over CLI commands are going to be available in near future.

-3 major services planned for the VATZ project as follows:
+3 major services are planned in VATZ project as follows:
-(Will be added for the futures)
+(Will be upgraded or added for the future)

    1. Manager
    2. SDK
    3. Monitoring

 ---